 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

 About 10% of breast cancer and about 20% of ovarian cancer is considered "hereditary."
 Hereditary cancers are caused by gene mutations that people can inherit from their mother or father and are present at birth.
-There are genetic tests that look at blood or cheek swabs to tell if a person carries an inherited mutation in a gene that is associated with cancer.
+Laboratory tests performed on blood or saliva can tell if a person carries an inherited mutation in a gene that is associated with cancer.

 Genetic test results can affect people's decisions about medical care.
 For people who have already been diagnosed with cancer, genetic test results may affect their treatment options.
 Genetic test results also affect the risk for a new diagnosis of cancer.
 People who test positive for a genetic mutation have medical options for lowering their cancer risk or detecting cancer early when it is most treatable.